-- To ensure the conservation of the landscape garden settings of the substantial houses and former estates. - O2 To protect the heritage values of the early significant houses. - O3 To preserve the public domain amenity in Waimea and Woods Avenue. - O4 To preserve the heritage values of the dwellings in Waimea and Woods Avenue.
+- O1 To ensure the conservation of the landscape garden settings of the substantial houses and former estates. - O2 To protect the heritage values of the early significant houses. - O3 To preserve the public domain amenity in Waimea and Woods Avenue.

+O4 To preserve the heritage values of the dwellings in Waimea and Woods Avenue.

-- C1 Remnant landscape features from the early significant housing estates including the mature trees, terraced gardens and front fences are to be retained. - C2 Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages. - The CMP must identify master planning options for sympathetic additional development that will not adversely affect the significance of the property or the precinct. - C3 The existing public views of the principal forms and settings of the terrace groups in Waimea and Woods Avenue are to remain unaltered. - Repealed by WDCP 2015 Amendment No. Additions to the dwellings in Waimea and Woods Avenue must not be visible from the
+- C1 Remnant landscape features from the early significant housing estates including the mature trees, terraced gardens and front fences are to be retained. - C2 Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages.

+The CMP must identify master planning options for sympathetic additional development that will not adversely affect the significance of the property or the precinct.

+- C3 The existing public views of the principal forms and settings of the terrace goops in Waimea and Woods Avenue are to remain unaltered. - epealed by which a new mention of the second contract of the second Additions to the dwellings in Waimea and Woods Avenue must not be visible from the C4